Fr. Xavier Lavagetto, OP

 I was raised in the Bay Area by a local businesswoman mother and a professional baseball player father, Cookie Lavagetto.
 I received an undergraduate degree from St. Mary's College and a Masters in Divinity from the Dominican School of Philosophy and Theology.
 Having entered the Christian Brothers in 1965, I spent my years as "Br.
 X," teaching high school, serving at a retreat house, and as the director of the Newman Center at Cal Poly.
 My vows were transferred to the Dominican Order in 1995 and I went to St. Dominic’s in San Francisco where I served for 17 years, 14 of them as pastor.
 During that time, I established a lay leadership structure, promoting Gallup's Strength Finders' Program as well as the Called & Gifted Workshop.
 When not working, I love to go scuba diving with my brother and sister-in-law.

 Fr.
-Emmanuel Taylor, OP
+Dominic DeLay, OP

 Parochial Vicar/Associate Director